Skip to main content

 Basic Accommodation Premium (BAP) funding

-Under this policy, an eligible licensee refers to an licensee that has:
+Under this policy, an eligible licensee refers to a licensee that has:

-• met to the satisfaction of the ministry all the requirements and conditions for receiving either construction funding subsidy (CFS) funding set out in the development agreement tied to the Long-Term Care Home Capital Development Funding Policy, 2020 (2020 CFS) or construction funding set out in a Transfer Payment Agreement (TPA) executed between the ministry and the licensee in 2020 or later for the development or redevelopment of LTC beds, and
+- met to the satisfaction of the ministry all the requirements and conditions for receiving either construction funding subsidy (CFS) funding set out in the development agreement tied to the Long-Term Care Home Capital Development Funding Policy, 2020 (2020 CFS) or construction funding set out in a Transfer Payment Agreement (TPA) executed between the ministry and the licensee in 2020 or later for the development or redevelopment of long-term care beds

 The BAP funding will be paid to an eligible licensee for all 2020 CFS-eligible beds, or construction funding-eligible beds under a TPA described immediately above, in the home only if 50% or more of the beds in the home are offered as basic accommodation.